This ultimate Japan bucket list covers the very best landmarks, landscapes, attractions and cities, so you can create a once in a lifetime trip.

 And right next to it, you can find the famous statue of Hachiko (dog-lovers will definitely need a photo op here).
 We love the nearby Nintendo and Pokemon store too!

-For a glimpse into Japan’s rich past, head to Kyoto next on this Japan bucket list.
+For a glimpse into Japan’s rich past, head to Kyoto next on this Japan bucket list; one of the most beautiful cities in Japan.
 The city is home to an astounding 17 UNESCO World Heritage Sites, including the magnificent golden pavilion of Kinkaku-ji and the serene Zen rock garden of Ryoan-ji.
 Wander through the enchanting Arashiyama Bamboo Grove, where towering green stalks create an other-worldly atmosphere.

 You can also participate in the art of chanoyu, the Japanese tea ceremony.
 This centuries-old tradition is more than just sipping tea; it’s a meditative practice that embodies harmony, respect, purity, and tranquillity.